-College of Health & Behavior Audit Summary:
+College of Health and Behavior:

-The College of Health & Behavior continues to engage students in High Impact Practices essential to preparing LSSU students for careers in Healthcare and Service.
-Students in the Behavioral Sciences were successful in their research presentations, earning Outstanding Undergraduate Research awards at the State and National level.
-Kinesiology, Behavioral Sciences and Nursing students all participated in challenging and in-demand Internships, engaging in applied learning and practical application of their program learning.
+The College of Health & Behavior continues to engage students in High Impact Practices that prepare LSSU students with essential skills for careers in Healthcare and Service.
+Students in the Behavioral Sciences design and conduct relevant research in their fields, and present that research in a public venue for their School or the University community.
+A large percentage of students in the College of Health & Behavior frequently earn Outstanding Undergraduate Research awards at the State and National levels.
+Kinesiology, Behavioral Sciences and Nursing students all participate in challenging and in-demand internships, gaining valuable hands-on experience and applying knowledge and skills acquired in their program studies.

-The School of Nursing is redeveloping the BSN completion program to be offered as a completely online program to be available to students' nationwide beginning Fall 2021.
-The Superior Simulation Center has been increasing simulation learning sessions to meet the clinical learning needs and program hours of Nursing & Paramedic students.
-Offerings of Cardio Pulmonary Resuscitation (CPR) and other Certification courses to both LSSU and the broader healthcare community have increased as issues with COVID-19 evolve.
-The Simulation Center is developing programming to meet these community needs.
+The School of Nursing reaffirmed its accreditation with the Commission on Collegiate Nursing in late spring of 2020, which remains in effect through the next accreditation cycle review in 2030.
+The School has reestablished the BSN completion program as a fully online offering made available to students' nationwide beginning in fall 2021.
+Nursing faculty and students worked closely with the county health department and nearby Tribal communities to deliver COVID-19 vaccinations in multiple outreaches.
+The Superior Simulation Center has increased simulation learning sessions to meet the clinical learning needs and program hours of Nursing & Paramedic students.
+As healthcare concerns and issues escalated during the COVID-19 pandemic, the Center increased its offerings of Cardio Pulmonary Resuscitation (CPR) and other Certification courses to LSSU and the broader healthcare community.
+The Simulation Center continues to develop new programming to meet these community needs.